INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 As mentioned above, several releases of the INSPIRE Reference Validator are scheduled each year with the main goal of concentrating breaking changes in the first half of the year in order to produce the major release used for the end-of-year Monitoring process already in June.
 The scheduled annual releases are described in detail in the next sub-sections.
 In addition to the different infrastructure and deployment environments, the different releases are managed using different branches of the [ETS repository](https://github.com/inspire-eu-validation/ets-repository).

-For simplicity, the descriptions make explicit reference to releases in the years 2020/2021, but the same release schedule is foreseen for the following years.
+For simplicity, the descriptions make explicit reference to releases in the years 2020/2021, but the same release schedule is foreseen for the following years:

-* **v2020.1 - 15/03/2020.** It includes a first batch of binding developments to the end-2020 report, as well as improvements to the ETF tool.
-* **v2020.2 - 15/06/2020.** This **v2020.2 release contains all the validations to be considered for the evaluation of the annual report.**
-This version includes all the requirements and restrictions to incorporate the annual report, so that users can use it from this moment on to appropriately adapt their data until the end of the year.
-  * Breaking changes
-  * Non-breaking changes
-  * Hotfixes
+* **v2020.1 - 15/03/2020**: it includes both breaking and non-breaking changes.
+* **v2020.2 - 15/06/2020**: it includes both breaking and non-breaking changes.
-* **v2020.3 - 15/09/2020.** This **v2020.3 version will be used for the evaluation of the annual report.**
+* **v2020.3 - 15/09/2020**: it only includes non-breaking changes and it is the release used for the end-of-year Monitoring process.
-The version published at this time contains all the restrictions and possible non-breaking changes or Hotfixes, that is to say developments that do not imply additional work for the report but that can lower the degree of restriction of the requirements or correct existing bugs.
-* **v2021.b - 15/09/2020.** In addition, a version will be published that incorporates the changes to be evaluated in the following year's report, so that those community members who want to test them will have it at their disposal.
-* **v2021.0 - 15/01/2021.** After the conclusion of the reporting cycle, a first version of the ATS/ETS and the ETF to be used in the 2021 reporting cycle will be published in the production environment.
-From this version onwards, the same release philosophy will be followed, so that the community has a clear understanding of what is to be released, the functionalities offered and the scope of these developments.

-These announced versions must be orchestrated not only in terms of infrastructure and deployment environments, but also in terms of managing the various branches in the community repository.
-Thus, in order to clarify the operation between the different branches and the deployment environments where the ATS/ETS will be able to be run, the diagrams below are included:
+* **v2021.b - 15/09/2020**: it includes both breaking and non-breaking changes which are planned to become effective (for Monitoring purposes) in the following year.
+* **v2021.0 - 15/01/2021**: it includes both breaking and non-breaking changes, including those available in the beta instance of the previous year.

-## v2020.1 - 15/03/2020
+### v2020.1 - 15/03/2020
 This first version v2020.1 to be deployed in the production instance on 15/03/2020 includes breaking-changes, i.e. new requirements and developments that directly impact in the report to be made.
 As it can be seen, it is based on the master branch, which is deployed in production environment.
 All issues that come in the period prior to the release, whether they are breaking changes, non-breaking changes or Hotfixes will be deployed as soon as they have been developed in the staging environment, as usual.